U2: Other projects and collaborations

 The members of U2 have undertaken side projects, sometimes in collaboration with some of their bandmates.
 In 1985, Bono recorded the song "In a Lifetime" with the Irish band Clannad.
 The Edge recorded a solo soundtrack album for the film Captive, which was released in 1986 and included a vocal performance by Sinéad O'Connor on the song "Heroine" that predates her own debut album by a year.
 For Robbie Robertson's 1987 self-titled solo album, U2 performed on the songs "Sweet Fire of Love" and "Testimony".
 Bono and the Edge wrote the song "She's a Mystery to Me" for Roy Orbison, which was featured on his 1989 album Mystery Girl.
 In 1990, Bono and the Edge provided the original score to the Royal Shakespeare Company London's stage adaptation of A Clockwork Orange.
 One track, "Alex Descends into Hell for a Bottle of Milk/Korova 1", was on the B-side to "The Fly" single.
-That same year, Mullen produced and played drums on "Put 'Em Under Pressure", a song for the Irish national football team for the 1990 FIFA World Cup; the song topped the Irish charts for 13 weeks.
+That same year, Mullen produced and played drums on "Put 'Em Under Pressure", a song for the Ireland national team for the 1990 FIFA World Cup; the song topped the Irish charts for 13 weeks.
 For the 1995 James Bond film GoldenEye, Bono and the Edge wrote the title song "GoldenEye", which was performed by Tina Turner.
-Clayton and Mullen reworked the "Theme from Mission: Impossible" for the franchise's 1996 film.
+Clayton and Mullen reworked Lalo Schifrin's "Theme from Mission: Impossible" for the franchise's 1996 film.
 Bono and the Edge ventured into theatre again by writing the music and lyrics for the Broadway musical Spider-Man: Turn Off the Dark, which opened in June 2011.
 Bono and the Edge collaborated with Dutch DJ Martin Garrix on the 2021 track "We Are the People", which served as the official song of the UEFA Euro 2020 tournament.

 In addition to collaborating with fellow musicians, U2 have worked with several authors.
 American author William S. Burroughs had a guest appearance in U2's video for "Last Night on Earth" shortly before he died.
 Video footage of him reading his poem "Thanksgiving Prayer" was used during a Zoo TV Tour television special.
 Other collaborators include Allen Ginsberg and Salman Rushdie.
 Lyrics from Rushdie's 1999 book The Ground Beneath Her Feet were adapted by U2 into the song "The Ground Beneath Her Feet", which was one of three tracks the group contributed to The Million Dollar Hotel movie soundtrack in 2000.

 In April 2017, U2 were featured on a Kendrick Lamar song, "XXX", from his album DAMN.